theroymind/config.nvim/README.md

 General remaps are done in `lua/eroy/remap.lua` while plugin specific are typically done in their respective files.
 The only exception is the LSP keymaps are done in the `lua/eroy/init.lua`.

 ## Colors
-The default color scheme is Nord, you can see/add color schemes in
+The default color scheme is can be found in the ColorMyPencils function and you can see/add color schemes in

 `lua/eroy/lazy/colors.lua`